01 of 09

-Pink-tastic Eclectic Bedroom
+Pink-Tastic Eclectic Bedroom

 Not everyone desires the level of enthusiastic drama displayed in the colorful pink bedroom featured here, but it sure is fun to look at.
-Designed by Woodson & Rummerfield's House of Design, this eclectic and glamorous bedroom looks like it could belong to a princess or film star.
+Designed by Woodson & Rummerfield's House of Design, an eclectic and glamorous bedroom looks like it could belong to a princess or film star.
 The strong salmon pink walls easily hold their own against the equally bold furniture and window treatments, to say nothing of the magnificent mural at the head of the bed.
 But because all of the furnishings are neutral in color (actually transparent in the case of the posts on the bed), the overall effect is stunning but not overly stimulating.
-Takeaway tip: if you want to use very strong color on your walls, balance it out with neutrals in the furniture, floors and accessories.Continue to 5 of 9 below.
+Takeaway tip: if you want to use very strong color on your walls, balance it out with neutrals in the furniture, floors, and accessories.Continue to 5 of 9 below.

 05 of 09